A degree in Political Science prepares students for jobs in rewarding career areas

 About the program

-The program covers four key areas:
+The program covers five key fields of study:

 • international relations